 The Environment Agency will not share your details with any other third party without your explicit consent unless required to by law.

 If you no longer wish to receive these emails, let the Environment Agency know at any time by contacting them at CMBLNC-PSO@environment-agency.gov.uk.

 The Environment Agency is the data controller for the personal data you provide.
-For further information on how we deal with your personal data and how to exercise your rights please see our Personal Information Charter or contact us for further details at CMBLNC-PSO@environment-agency.gov.uk.
+For further information on how they deal with your personal data and how to exercise your rights please see our Personal Information Charter or contact us for further details at CMBLNC-PSO@environment-agency.gov.uk.